-This is a collection of stories by Arilin, telling of giants—usually giantesses, and so far always furry—that she’s met or heard of over the years.
+This is a collection of stories by Arilin, telling of giants—usually giantesses, always furry—that she’s met or heard of over the years.
 They range the gamut from gentle giants to apocalyptic ones, and genres range over the map: science fiction, fantasy, horror, and whatever you might consider “slice of life but with giants.”
-Some of these stories previously appeared in MegaMorphics, a macrophile-themed APA; others first appeared on Arilin’s Fur Affinity archive.
+Some of these stories appeared in MegaMorphics, a macrophile-themed APA; others first appeared on Arilin’s Fur Affinity archive.

 (Some stories feature Arilin at various points in her life.
 “Cheating at Solitaire” is the oldest, with her as the antagonist; “Higher Learning” is her first day teaching at the college; “If Lethe Should Be Passed” is a story of Arilin’s experience with the goddess of death; “Teacher’s Pet” is a novella from the point of view of one of Arilin’s students, a rat girl with a crush on the Rha.)

 Macrophilia is faux Latin for “an attraction to, or paraphilia involving, giants”; a macrophile is someone who experiences that attraction.
 Furry entered popular culture a few years back as “people who dress up in animal costumes,” but the term is broader than that: “furries” are both animal people, like Disney’s Robin Hood, and fans of such animal people in stories and art.
 While a sizable minority of furries do indeed dress up in “fursuits” (costumes), it’s still a minority.